sgerhart/ACIEvents/README.md

 The next step is to add a section under the on_message function which is located in listener.py.
-When a message is received, it will be a formatted in JSON, so just parse it and build a upon it.
+When a message is received, it will be a formatted in JSON, so just parse it and build upon it.